teppokoivula/VersionControlForTextFieldsTests/README.md

 for details: http://phpunit.de/manual/3.7/en/installation.html.

-Once PHPUnit is installed, the rest is as simple as cloning this repository into the module directory (usually /site/modules/name-of-module/) and while there typing `phpunit name-of-tests-directory` (or simply `phpunit .` which will run *all* PHPUnit tests found below current directory).
+Once PHPUnit is installed, the rest is as simple as cloning this repository into the module directory (usually /site/modules/name-of-module/), going to cloned tests directory and typing `phpunit .` to run all PHPUnit tests that were found below that directory.

 ## See also